BenIsenstein/pgonrails/README.md

 ### Your frontend, included in the stack

 Reduce context-switching and host as much of your stack as possible on the same platform.
-For NextJS, Django, htmx or any other backend-for-frontend server, get fast and secure access to Supabase data APIs via the shared internal network.
+For NextJS, Django, htmx or any server-rendered frontend, get fast and secure access to Supabase data APIs via the shared internal network.

 ### Full control over your application